Netdex/twinject/README.md

 Obtain dx8->dx9 converter patch (included in releases in this repo as dxd8.dll and enbconvertor.ini), and place into game directory if the game requires it.
 ```
 If you don't want to build it, there are stable Releases in this repository.
 The tagged commits represent stable points, since sometimes I break the build and it doesn't work.
 If you want to test the latest features (since the Releases take effort to create, so I don't do them often), you can download the build artifacts from [Appveyor](https://ci.appveyor.com/project/Netdex/twinject).
+If you are having trouble getting it to build, feel free to open a ticket or contact me.

 ### Configuration
 twinject.ini must be in the same folder as twinject.exe, and contains configuration options.
 Here's the default configuration: